-*** Notice one of the neighbours' kids was in the car and was counted by one of the relatives.
-(And the child was dressed in such a way as from the back he looked quite like Kevin.)
+*** Notice that Mitch Murphy, one of the neighbors, was in the car and was miscounted by one of the relatives.
+He was also dressed in such a way as from the back he looked quite like Kevin.)

-**** The point stands.
-They counted the kids ''when leaving the house'', yes, but what if a kid got lost during the mad dash through the airport, or headed to the wrong gate (which actually happened in 2,) or got otherwise separated from the group?
-Any decent parent would have reached the boarding gate, ''stood by to watch all the kids come aboard'', and THEN get on the plane [=him/herself=].
-The [=McAllisters=] even had the time to reach the counter, and cheer with the rest of the family before getting on the plane, surely they could have spared a quick glance to their children.
+*** The point stands.
+They counted the kids ''when leaving the house'', yes, but what if a kid got lost during the mad dash through the airport, or headed to the wrong gate (which happened in 2,) or got otherwise separated from the group?
+Any decent parent with common sense would do the following: get to the boarding gate, ''stand by to make sure everyone in their party boards'', and THEN get on the plane [=him/herself=].
+The [=McCallisters=] even had the time to reach the counter, and cheer with the rest of the family before getting on the plane, surely they could have spared a quick glance to their children.

 ** ParentalObliviousness.
 I assumed it was just normal for parents to forget the small person if they were mad at them or were small enough to blend in.
 A couple times, ''I'' got left home alone when my parents went to dinner and didn't notice me.